Partnership website: https://eit-culture-creativity.eu/

 EIT has launched a new Knowledge and Innovation Community (KIC) for the Cultural and Creative Sectors and Industries (CCSI) in Europe.
 This new KIC will unite cultural and creative organisations from business, higher education, and research and beyond in a pan-European innovation ecosystem.
 Furthermore, this KIC will train this sector’s future entrepreneurs, power its cutting-edge ventures, and deliver innovative solutions to the challenges the Culture and Creative Sectors and Industries are facing.

-EIT Culture and Creativity has launched its first calls for proposals in April 2023.
+EIT Culture and Creativity launches calls on a regular basis.
 These calls focus on activities that have the potential to strengthen entrepreneurship, innovation capacity and accelerate the competitiveness of European Cultural and Creative Sectors and Industries (CCSI) and Europe’s Green, Digital and Social Transitions.
-More information about the calls for proposals can be found here.
-The results of these calls are expected in October 2023.
+You can find them here.

 EIT Culture and Creativity has six Co-Location Centres (CLCs) located across Europe with headquarters in Germany.
 The Co-Location Centres (CLCs) will act as first entry point for organisations interested to join or participate in the activities of EIT Culture and Creativity.
 Belgian stakeholders can contact CLC North West (Amsterdam, Netherlands) via clc-nw@eit-culture-creativity.eu.